secureprivacy.ai

 Then, what are the Essential cookies and why they can not be unselected?

-Essential cookies are strictly necessary for the basic functionality of your website and can not be switched off is our solution.
-An essential cookie is set as a result of logging in, filling in forms on the website, remembers a given user (session) while they browse your website.
+Essential cookies are strictly necessary for the basic functionality of your website and can not be switched off in our solution.
+An essential cookie is set as a result of logging in, filling in forms on the website, and remembering a given user (session) while they browse your website.
 Another example is keeping track of what page a user is on, or from what account a user is accessing your site.
 Blocking these cookies in a browser typically breaks some capabilities of the website.
 Under the Cookie Law and the GDPR, essential cookies and strictly necessary cookies are the same, and these necessary trackers don’t require user consent.

 Other Cookie categories you may see inside Preference Center and/or Cookie categorization -

 - Preferences — Unlike essential cookies, these cookies are used to supplement and/or extend your site’s functionality but aren’t necessary.
 These cookies may be set by first- or -third party providers that were added to enhance features.
 For example, these cookies can help play videos on your site.
-Blocking cookies under this category may affect operation of some or all services listed.
+Blocking cookies under this category may affect the operation of some or all services listed.

 - Advertising — Advertising cookies are a common form of a third-party cookie.
 If you display ads on your site, those third-party ad owners may track your users and build profiles through cookies attached to show personalized and relevant advertisements.
 And like for any third-party cookie providers, under GDPR compliance, it is your GDPR liability, and therefore you should exercise caution when using advertising cookies of your ad vendor.